xmarshall39/KeepDrivingMusicMod/README.md

 will be used to replace Swirl, Dishwasher, and Drown in the soundtrack
 ```
 <ul>
-  <li>Order Number - Sorts the songs in a manner that determines what original song gets replaced.
-This means, when sorting alphabetically, the first song in the Crystal Boys folder will replace the first Crystal Boys track (Nightlife) in-game</li>
+  <li>Order Number - Maps the song you're naming to a song from that folder's artist.
+For example, In the Crystal Boys folder, an Order Nuber of 1 will replace their first track (Nightlife) in-game.You can use the `songlist.txt` ij each artists folder to guide your order assignments.</li>
 </ul>

 #### 3. Run the mod tools